 Back then, we went to our television sets like an older generation went to their radios before us and listened to TV anchors tell us ” how it was.”
 In those days, we trusted our institutions to do what they said they were doing.

 At Wal-Mart this morning, Scotttreks runs into a TV crew filming a segment for the local evening news.
-These days, entertainment and political corrctness saturate each nightly news story and finding truth comes in dead last.
+These days, entertainment and political correctness saturate each nightly news story and finding truth comes last in third or fourth place.

 ThIs news production, promoting a Wal Mart sponsored winter coat drive for kids, is only seconds long but takes a crew of five most of the morning to produce.